 Baby Lifeline assembled an expert working group to develop a standardised home delivery bag and contents for community midwives.
 It also recognised the need for clear processes to keep equipment and supplies stocked and up to date.
 The bags will be on sale to others after a satisfactory trial later on this year.

-The bag and contents will be trialled by seven UK NHS trusts and Jersey UK Maternity Hospital from April – The NHS Trusts are Barts Health NHS Trust; Hywel Dda University Health Board; Kettering General Hospital NHS Foundation Trust; Medway NHS Foundation Trust; North Cumbria University Hospitals NHS Trust, partners City Hospitals Sunderland NHS Foundation Trust and South Tyneside NHS Foundation Trust and East Sussex Healthcare NHS Trust.
+The bag and contents will be trialled by ten trusts, (nine UK NHS trusts and Jersey Maternity Hospital) from April – The NHS Trusts are Barts Health NHS Trust; Hywel Dda University Health Board; Kettering General Hospital NHS Foundation Trust; Medway NHS Foundation Trust; North Cumbria University Hospitals NHS Trust, partners City Hospitals Sunderland NHS Foundation Trust and South Tyneside NHS Foundation Trust, East Sussex Healthcare NHS Trust, Newcastle upon Tyne Hospitals NHS Foundation Trust and Leeds Teaching Hospitals NHS Trust.

 British TV stars Linda Bassett (Calendar Girls, Call the Midwife and Lark Rise to Candleford) and Leonie Elliott (Black Mirror, Call the Midwife and Danny and The Human Zoo) joined representatives from each trust to launch the trial.
 View the photos from the press launch.